KoWit-24: A Richly Annotated Dataset of Wordplay in News Headlines: Methodology

 Later, we assigned up to two mechanisms to the wordplay headlines identified in the first phase.
 The approach was mainly data-driven: we grouped the headlines based on the similarity of their wordplay mechanisms as we went through the collection, assigned labels, and occasionally re-annotated some items.
-The final list of the wordplay mechanisms used in the annotation is given in Table~\ref{tab:wordplay_types}, examples can be found in Appendix~\ref{sec:examples}, Table ~\ref{tab:citation-guide123}.
+The final list of the wordplay mechanisms used in the annotation is given in Table~\ref{tab:wordplay_examples} along with examples.
+The two main groups, \textit{Puns} and \textit{Transformations} (see Table~\ref{tab:wordplay_types}), correspond to the aforementioned mechanisms of \citet{partington2009linguistic} -- \textit{relexicalization} and \textit{reworking/reconstruction}.
+Within puns, we distinguish homonymic puns based on either on \textit{polysemy} or \textit{homonymy}, as well as homophonic puns based on \textit{phonetic similarity}.
+We classify transformation-based puns by their source phrases -- common \textit{collocations}, \textit{idioms}, or \textit{references} -- named entities such as quotations, book or film titles, etc. \textit{Nonce words} (occasionalisms) and \textit{oxymorons} form a separate group.

 Finally, we annotated wordplay anchors, provided anchor references, and, if possible, added a link to the corresponding Wiktionary or Wikipedia page.\footnote{Wordplay examples in Figure~\ref{fig:guardian} would be annotated with \textit{Reference} and \textit{Polysemy} types, respectively.
-The highlighted spans would be annotated as wordplay anchors, with \textit{Licence to Kill} as the anchor reference accompanied by the corresponding Wikipedia link for the first entry.} The presence of an article in one of the wikis can be seen as an indicator of the popularity of the original phrase/entity, which reduces the risk of subjective and spurious associations.
-The overlapping annotation was particularly useful in this stage: the different cultural preferences and backgrounds of the annotators allowed to get a higher coverage, as not all references are obvious and immediately understandable.
+The highlighted spans would be annotated as wordplay anchors, with \textit{Licence to Kill} as the anchor reference accompanied by the corresponding Wikipedia link.} An example of a dataset record is shown in Figure~\ref{fig:structure_visualization} in the Appendix.